 It was such an honour to meet and photograph him.

 Barry Smith portrait © 2014 Brenden Allen

 Other images copied from Barry’s own collection.
-Bottom image is wind tunnel testing in the late sixties.

 Story shot for Australian Motorcycling News.

 A chance meeting with a 1927 AJS atop Mt Glorious.